 Though surrounded by Fujairah on one side and the sea on the other, Khor Fakkan is technically a part of Sharjah’s emirate.
-It is a solid one and a half-an-hour drive away from the central city of Sharjah.
+It is a solid one hour and thirty minutes drive from the central city of Sharjah.

 Khorfakkan has one of the largest ports in the country.
 You will probably see entire armadas of cruise and container ships docked in the harbor.
 Shark Island is a little off the cost, which is the spot for snorkeling and diving.
 There are countless options for adventure sports and fun on Khorfakkan beach.

 Hugged by Hajar mountains and blessed with lush natural landscapes and stunning beaches, this place has every ingredient to steal your heart.